Interview with Tania Reneaum Panszi

 One could add to that the impacts of the post-pandemic economy, inflation, rising unemployment, as well as a war that, though it appears distant, affects the countries in our region.
 It necessarily affects the access of millions of people to their rights, which is why we must think of urgent solutions in terms of government measures and public policies.

 T.R.P. • State governments have a crucial role in guaranteeing human rights and in the enforcement of the international obligations they have adopted.
 These obligations include not reproducing discrimination and stereotypes that lead to exclusion.
-In short, States must employ an evolving interpretation of human rights and favor their interdependent natures.
+In short, States must employ an evolving interpretation of human rights and favor their interdependent nature.

 Sur • How has the IACHR dealt with the subject of misinformation and its negative impacts on human rights?

 T.R.P. • Misinformation has a direct impact on the exercise of freedom of expression when it comes to the right to information and also affects other rights, as we have recently seen during the pandemic regarding the access to health and vaccines.
-Misinformation prevents people from making free and informed decisions; particularly in the digital age, in which misinformation is reproduced at unlimited speed and with an enormous reach.
+Misinformation prevents people from making free and informed decisions, particularly in the digital age, in which misinformation is reproduced at unlimited speed and with an enormous reach.

 Furthermore, prejudice-based misinformation helps sustain historic discriminations and drives hate speech against, for instance, women, LGBTI folk, indigenous peoples, people of African descent or immigrants, among others.